The Abortion Pill

 Serious complications are really rare, but can happen.
 These include:

-- the abortion pills don’t work and the pregnancy doesn’t end
+• the abortion pills didn’t work and the pregnancy doesn’t end

 Who shouldn’t take the Abortion Pill?